Kriesse/urbanraum/_events/2017-11-25-the-expanded-being-project.md

 image: ""
 tags:

 title_en:  "II.
-Part of "The expanded being project"
+Part of 'The expanded being project'"
 title_de:  "II.
-Part of "The expanded being project"
+Part of 'The expanded being project'"

 subtitle_en: "From and with Jenny Haack, Jenny Ocampo and Eric Wong"
 subtitle_de: "von und mit Jenny Haack, Jenny Ocampo and Eric Wong"